Alexspayne/.emacs/README.md

 # My Emacs configuration.

-Much of what is in here is copied from other more talented Emacs users, but feel free to take what you like for your own config.

 I keep most of my settings in settings.org which is loaded using the following code from my `.init.el`.

     ;; Load configuration from ~/.emacs.d/settings.org